 Mid-term strategic goals, covering the period 2017-2022

-At its Fall Board of Directors Meeting, October 2017, the Board of Directors decided on the following external and internal mid-term strategic goals, covering the period 2017-2022:
+At its Fall Board of Directors Meeting, October 2019, the Board of Directors decided on the following external and internal midterm strategic goals, covering the period 2019-2022:

-1) The GDN is acknowledged for providing academic, practitioner and consultative expertise to lead the global adoption of strategies and tactics towards the Digital Learner Data Ecosystem.
+- The GDN is acknowledged for convening academic practitioner and consultative experts who are engaged in leading and informing the global adoption of strategies and tactics towards the realisation of a digital learner data ecosystem.

-2) The GDN will be the umbrella organization with a critical mass of active participants to facilitate collaboration, engagement and synergies among regional and global organizations and initiatives.
+- The GDN will be the umbrella organisation with a critical mass of active participants to facilitate collaboration, engagement and synergies among regional and global organisations and initiatives for the purpose of leading and informing the global adoption of strategies and tactics towards the realisation of a digital learner ecosystem.

-3) The GDN encourages inclusive and active participation from diverse sectors, countries, regions, developing nations and other stakeholders.
-Consistent with this, the GDN cooperates with organizations and projects on all continents that align with the goal of advancing education and mobility and that support the principles and goals of the GDN.
+- The GDN encourages inclusive and active participation from diverse sectors, countries, regions and developing nations and other stakeholders.
+Consistent with this, the GDN cooperates with organisations and projects on all continents that align with the goal of advancing education and mobility and support the principles and goals of the GDN.

-1) The GDN has transitioned into a professionally managed not-for-profit organization with an established Secretariat and a clear action plan.
+- The GDN has transitioned into a professionally managed not-for-profit organisation with a clear action plan.

-2) The GDN has established a fundraising capacity that ensures financial and resource sustainability.
+- The GDN has achieved a position of resource sustainability.

-3) The GDN has assembled a constituency of expert volunteers, supported and overseen by a diverse, effective board with defined responsibilities.
+- The GDN has assembled a constituency of expert volunteers, supported and oversees by a diverse, effective Board with defined responsibilities.

 As of 21 February 2018, the GDN is registered in the European Transparency Register under identification number 238535130318-52